Elite-Solutions-DeepTech/Heart-Strok-prediction/README.md

 ## File Descriptions

-- `Stroke.csv`: The dataset containing information about age and the target variable.
+- `Stroke.csv`: the dataset which we used for the logistic regression
 - `script.py`: The main Python script that performs all the steps mentioned above.
 - `README.md`: This file, providing an overview and instructions.